79-99/AutoDiffer/examples/README.md

 Data written to data/ directory!
 ```

+Data is written to data/ and in the jupyter notebook [data.ipynb](multithreading/benchmark/data/data.ipynb) has
+functions to plot the data that was generated.

 We collect data for two broad cases:
 1. Case A: Large equations (in number of ops), but relatively few of them.
 2. Case B: Small equations, but many of them.